CelerPi/CharityOasis/README.md

 ### Token Incentive Mechanism

-Through mechanisms such as airdrop rewards, governance rewards, and service discounts, we incentivize user participation and donations.
+Through mechanisms such as airdrop rewards, governance rewards, and NFT games, we incentivize user participation and donations.
 This enhances donor engagement and promotes the flow of charitable funds.

-### Cryptocurrency Payment Integration

-Integrate cryptocurrency payment functionality into the Shopify platform, allowing users to make purchases using specific tokens (e.g., CharityOasisCoin).
-Utilizing existing blockchain payment solutions (such as Coinbase Commerce, BitPay, etc.), integrate with the Shopify platform through APIs or plugins, ensuring the payment process is secure, stable, and smooth.

-### Charitable Donation Mechanism

-A fixed 10% of the sale price of each product will be donated to exchange platform tokens, which will be stored in a charity fund to support future charitable projects.
-Using blockchain technology, donations and fund usage records are publicly disclosed to ensure transparency and traceability, enhancing user trust and brand credibility.

-### Points Reward System

-Users can accumulate points when shopping, which can be used to offset shipping costs, handling fees, or exchanged for limited-edition merchandise and platform tokens in the points mall.
-By offering multiple points usage scenarios (such as discounts, exchanges, rewards), we increase user shopping frequency and platform stickiness, stimulating continuous user engagement.

-### User Education and Market Promotion

-Through detailed user guides, online customer support, and marketing campaigns, we educate users on how to use cryptocurrency payments and points systems.
-Using social media, email marketing, and partnerships, we promote the advantages of this innovative solution, attracting more users and investors to participate.

-### Harberger Tax Mechanism

-Publish NFTs on existing NFT platforms on the Polygon mainnet and introduce the Harberger tax mechanism.
-Each NFT owner is required to pay periodic taxes for holding their NFT, based on the self-assessed market price of the NFT, which can be adjusted at any time by the owner.
-All collected taxes will be donated to the charity fund to support charitable projects.
-All NFTs will maintain a public purchase price on the market, allowing anyone to acquire NFT ownership by paying the current price.
-Utilize smart contracts to automatically manage tax calculations and payments, ensuring transparency and efficiency.

-### Technical and Operational Support

-**Technical Collaboration**:
-- Collaborate with leading blockchain payment solution providers to ensure the security and reliability of the payment system.
-- Conduct regular security audits and system updates to prevent potential technical vulnerabilities and threats.

-**Legal Compliance**:
-- Collaborate with professional legal teams to ensure all cryptocurrency transactions and charitable donations comply with relevant laws and regulations.
-- Develop legal compliance strategies for different markets and regions to ensure the legality and compliance of platform operations.

-**User Experience Optimization**:
-- Continuously collect user feedback, analyze user behavior data, and optimize payment processes and points systems to improve user satisfaction and platform usage.
-- Provide multilingual and multi-channel customer support services to help users resolve issues and concerns during use.

-### Expected Outcomes

-- **Enhanced User Engagement**: Through points rewards and charitable donation mechanisms, we increase user engagement and brand loyalty.
-- **Increased Brand Value**: Leverage the transparency of blockchain technology and the innovation of cryptocurrency to enhance the brand's social responsibility image and market competitiveness.
-- **Promoted Token Circulation**: Create practical use cases for the token, increasing its liquidity and value, and providing more opportunities for token holders.
-- **Support for Charitable Causes**: Provide continuous funding support for the charity fund, promoting the implementation and development of more charitable projects.
+### Collaboration with Like-Minded Projects

+By establishing an online store and partnering with local businesses worldwide, we aim to achieve faster global charity support, targeted poverty alleviation, rescue, disaster relief, flood control, construction, education, and more.
+Through the charity fund, we will build a global talent pool, enabling our users to be valuable resources for others.

 ## Technical Implementation

-CharityOasisCoin cryptocurrency is developed based on existing mainnet chains (such as Ethereum and Polygon), with the main technical components including:
+COC cryptocurrency is developed based on the existing mainnet chain Polygon, with the main technical components including:

 ### Smart Contracts

-Smart contracts manage token issuance, transactions, equipment, voting functionality, and the Harberger tax mechanism.
-This ensures that every transaction and operation is executed according to predefined rules, minimizing human intervention and errors.
+Smart contracts manage token issuance, transactions, and reward distribution.
+This ensures that every transaction is executed according to predefined rules, minimizing human intervention and errors.

 ### Blockchain Technology

-Using blockchain technology ensures that all transactions and operations are secure, transparent, and immutable, providing a trustworthy platform for donors and recipients.
+Using blockchain technology ensures that all transactions are secure, transparent, and immutable, providing a trustworthy platform for donors and recipients.

 ### Data Transparency Tools